drunkard/ceph-readable-doc/html/_sources/dev/developer_guide/merging.rst.txt

 ^^^^^^^
 The branch of the stable release (e.g. "jewel" for 10.0.z, "kraken" for 11.0.z, etc.).
-During this phase, all commits to the named branch will be merged into master.
+During this phase, all commits to the named branch will be merged into main.
 Cherry-picking to the named branch during release candidate phase 2 is done manually since the official backporting process only begins when the release is pronounced "stable".